 - On a new-build it’s well worth selecting an engine carefully even if there’s no plan to install lithium batteries at that stage.
 Some engines are far better suited than others.
 At this point it’s well worth considering a 24 volt or even 48 volt system.

-External Alternator Controllers are so useful when charging Lithiums and have many advantages over the well known methods using Victron kit to limit alternator charging.
+The incredible limitless recharge property of Lithiums have to be controlled as max alternator current rating can’t reliably be achieved continuously.
+There has to be a way to control alternator loads and temperatures and an alternator controller becomes incredibly useful with many advantages over other methods which simply limit current alone.
 I keep both the Balmar MC-614 & Mastervolt Alpha Pro in stock for a supply and fit basis along with an uprated alternator as part of a package.
-You don’t need the expensive Balmar or Mastervolt alternator and in some instances I’d advice against them due to inability to run a freewheel clutch alternator pulley.
-When running a poly-v setup a freewheeling alternator pulley makes for far smoother power transfer and handles large loads so much better than a solid alternator pulley.
-I keep brush boxes for the Iskra alternators on Beta & Engines Plus engines and for the Iskra/Mahle & Bosch alternators that I supply & fit.
+You don’t need the expensive Balmar or Mastervolt alternator and when running a poly V setup I’d advice against them due to inability to run a freewheel-clutch alternator pulley – freewheeling pulley makes for far smoother power transfer and handles continuous high loads so much better than a solid alternator pulley.
+I can modify all alternators to work with the Mastervolt, Balmar and Wakespeed controllers.

 Key points that Mastervolt & Balmar alternator controllers offer in respect to charging lithium batteries: